Our Safety Plan 2020-2024

 Download the complete Safety Plan 2020-2024

-Our Safety Plan outlines the priorities we will adopt over the next four years and the approach we will take to ensure we do not compromise on our commitment to protecting our local communities, reducing risk and maintaining firefighter safety.
+Our Safety Plan outlines the priorities we will adopt over the four years and the approach we will take to ensure we do not compromise on our commitment to protecting our local communities, reducing risk and maintaining firefighter safety.

 Our future

-We are accountable to you for the services we provide, so we aim to involve as many people as possible when we are developing our Safety Plan.
 These conversations with our communities, our people, partners, representative bodies and other stakeholders will help us to improve our understanding about your expectations and the services you require from us.

 We will use the feedback from these conversations to help influence and develop our plans as we look to deal with future challenges and ensure that we deliver the best outcomes for our people and the communities of Staffordshire.